Some Google Camera versions support export/import of .xml files, allowing users to quickly load the best settings for their phone.

 /GCam/Configs/ folder (eg:

 /GCam/Configs/config-name.xml).
-This file can be used on another GCam version that supports this feature or shared with another users.
+This file can be used on another GCam version that supports this feature or shared with other users.

 This can be used for a few things.
 For example: